-Students can still be awarded an HND if they have attempted but not achieved a Pass in one of the 15 credit units completed at Level 4 and similarly if they have attempted but not achieved one of the

-15 credit units at Level 5.
+Students can still be awarded an HND if they have completed but not achieved a Pass in one of the 15 credit units (including core units) completed at Level 4 and similarly if they have attempted but not achieved one of the 15 credit units at Level 5 (including core units).
 However, they must complete and pass the remaining units for an HNC or HND as per the unit rules of combination of the required qualification.